Ajowan – Trachyspermum copticum

 Steam distilled from wood chips.
 In India it is thought to be healing for all skin types- dry, acne, damaged skin, chapped, cracked and inflamed.
 Is said to be antiseptic, moisturizing and able to penetrate the subcutaneous layer, and can carry other oils there.
 It may increase capillary circulation.
 Apparently, connective tissue and dermis are strengthened, as it may increase water retention of collagen.
 Balancing for the nervous system.
 Good fixative.
 Do not use when pregnant.

 Steam distilled from the flowering tops.
 Very refreshing scent.
 Cooling to skin.
 May help with migraines and fatigue.
 Avoid in pregnancy.
 Do not take internally.

 Spikenard – Nardastachys jatamansi

 Steam distilled rhizomes.
 May have wound healing ability.
 Good for mature skin.
-May effect the parasympathetic system, and aid in insomnia and stress.
+May affect the parasympathetic system and aid in insomnia and stress.
 Said to unite the male and female sides of the personality.
 No formal testing with babies and children- so avoid.
 Avoid in pregnancy.
 Do not take internally.

 Spruce Black– Picea mariana

 Steam distilled from the branches.
 May help fight colds and flu.
 Used for anxiety, stress, and exhaustion.
 See Spruce-Hemlock for more detail.
 Do not take internally, (toxic) or use with babies and children.
 Do not use if pregnant.

 Spruce- Hemlock– Tsuga canadensis